-Bigfoot-like critters have some bizarre names around the world, but the fascinating part is that similar creatures are sighted in so many places.
+Bigfoot relatives have some bizarre names around the world, but the fascinating part is that similar creatures are sighted in so many places.
+Even places like Australia, China, and Russia have their own Bigfoot-like creatures.
 Most cryptids are localized in one specific area, but Bigfoot seems to be on every continent, except maybe Antarctica.

 Everywhere there are humans there are stories of Bigfoot.
-It kind of makes it seem like Bigfoot has been with us all along, lurking is the darkened woods just out of our sight.
+Even a famous U.S. President had his own Bigfoot story.
+It kind of makes it seem like Bigfoot has been with us all along, if only as a legend.

 We all know this one.
-Maybe viewed by some as more representative of the Pacific Northwest, really it’s pretty much interchangeable with “Bigfoot”.
-These days the Sasquatch is spotted all over North America, from the thick forests of New England, to the mountains of the Pacific Northwest and everywhere in between.
+Viewed by some as more representative of the Pacific Northwest, really it’s pretty much interchangeable with “Bigfoot”.
+These days the Sasquatch is spotted all over North America, from the thick forests of New England to the mountains of the Pacific Northwest and everywhere in between.

 Stalking the regions around the Himalayas, and sometimes called the Abominable Snowman, the Yeti is probably the next best-known cousin of Bigfoot.
 Sightings of this creature have it pegged as a dead-ringer for the North American Sasquatch.
 Are these two beasts related?

-It's an interesting idea, but however it happened there seems to be the same creature running around the Himalayas as there is in North America.
+It's an interesting idea; however, there seems to be the same creature running around the Himalayas as there is in North America.

 One problem with the Yowie is that Australia has been isolated for thousands of years.
-This mean whatever factor may have driven the Yeti or Sasquatch to evolve and migrate across Europe and North America can't be responsible for the Yowie.
+This means whatever factor may have driven the Yeti or Sasquatch to evolve and migrate across Europe and North America can't be responsible for the Yowie.
 So where did this beast come from?
-It's an interesting questions, with some equally intriguing answers.
+It's an interesting question, with some equally intriguing answers.

 Theories abound as to the origin of the Almas, but some researchers believe they may be a living population of an earlier human ancestor that may have somehow survived extinction.

-Ohio and Western Pennsylvania in particular are excellent Bigfoot habitat, with plenty of farms, water sources, game and easy access to the Appalachian Mountain range.
+Ohio and Western Pennsylvania, in particular, are excellent Bigfoot habitats, with plenty of farms, water sources, game, and easy access to the Appalachian Mountain range.
 Sightings and stories of the Grassman go back hundreds of years and continue to this day.